hamiddimyati/dd2424-deep-learning/README.md

 # DD2424-deep-learning
 All codes and reports for assignments of deep learning course

-Assignment 1: Building a single-layer neural network to analyse the CIFAR-10 datasets Assignment 2: Building a two-layer neural network to analyse the CIFAR-10 datasets
+Assignment 1: Building a single-layer neural network to analyse the CIFAR-10 datasets<br/>
+Assignment 2: Building a two-layer neural network to analyse the CIFAR-10 datasets